Dimension of CPT posets: Introduction

-In this paper, we focus on \emph{Containment order of Paths in a Tree}(CPT), which was first introduced by Corneil and Golumbic in \cite{CoGo84} and studied further by Alcon et al. in \cite{alcon2015containment}, and Golumbic and Limouzy\cite{GoLi2012}.
-Below we define a CPT poset as outlined in \cite{alcon2015containment}. \begin{definition} \change{A poset $\mathcal{P}=(X,\preceq)$ is a Containment order of Paths in a Tree (CPT poset), if there exists a tree $\mathcal{T}$ such that $\mathcal{P}$ admits a containment model $M_{\mathcal{P}}=(P_x)_{x \in X}$ where every $P_x$ is a path of the tree $\mathcal{T}$. $\mathcal{ T}$ will be called the host tree of the model.} \end{definition} The following theorem stated in \cite{alcon2015containment} follows from \emph{Theorem~\ref{thmintro1}}. \begin{theorem} \cite{alcon2015containment} If a poset $\mathcal{P}$ admits a CPT model in a host tree $\mathcal{T}$ with $k$ leaves then $dim(\mathcal{P}) \leq k$. \end{theorem}
+In this paper, we focus on \emph{Containment order of Paths in a Tree} (CPT), which was first introduced by Corneil and Golumbic \footnote{Corneil, D. and Golumbic, M. C., Unpublished, but cited in \cite{golumbic1989containment}, \cite{golumbic1984containment}}, and studied further by Alc{\'o}n et al. in \cite{ALCON2018139}, and Golumbic and Limouzy\cite{GoLi2012}.
+Below we define a CPT poset as outlined in \cite{ALCON2018139}. \begin{definition} A poset $\mathcal{P}=(X,\preceq)$ is a Containment order of Paths in a Tree (CPT poset), if there exists a tree $T$ such that $\mathcal{P}$ admits a containment model $M_{\mathcal{P}}=(P_x)_{x \in X}$ where every $P_x$ is a path of the tree $T$. $\mathcal{ T}$ will be called the host tree of the model. \end{definition} The following theorem stated in \cite{ALCON2018139} follows from \emph{Theorem~\ref{thmintro1}}. \begin{theorem} \cite{ALCON2018139} If a poset $\mathcal{P}$ admits a CPT model in a host tree $T$ with $k$ leaves then $dim(\mathcal{P}) \leq k$. \end{theorem} The following observation follows directly from the definition of critical pairs. \begin{observation} Let $\mathcal{P} = (X, \preceq)$ be a poset that admits a containment model $M_{\mathcal{P}} = (P_x)_{x \in X}$ in a host tree $T$, where each $P_x$ is a path in $T$.
+Then the critical pairs in $\mathcal{P}$ have the form $(x,y)$ where $P_x$ is a singleton vertex in $T$, say $v$, that is not in $P_y$, and there is no path extending $P_y$ that does not contain $v$ $(=P_x)$. \end{observation}